Mailbiz/Mailbiz.Woocommerce.Plugin/README.md

 # Mailbiz WooCommerce Plugin

-This project is aimed at developing a custom plugin for WooCommerce.

-The plugin adds support to WooCommerce for integrating with Mailbiz's Open Tracker.
+This plugin adds support to WooCommerce stores for integrating with Mailbiz's Open Tracker.

 The plugin adds a configuration panel to the WooCommerce settings page to allow the Mailbiz's support team to add the user credentials.
 Once this is set up, the plugin will automatically add the tracking scripts to the WooCommerce store.